 and the various sausages from the area.

-Trausse has 2 eating establishments; Bar a Vins - Restaurant, La Table des
+Trausse has a Bar a Vins - Restaurant, La Table des

 Vignerons "Domaine Tour Trencavel" in the renovated Bureau of the old Cave

 Co-operative building.
 They serve well constructed meals, menus with choices & a